ArielElb/TryHackMe/Windows Privilege Escalation/README.md

 ### breakdown :

-The output you provided is from the "sc qc" command, which is used to query the configuration information for a specific Windows service.
+The output of "sc qc" command, which is used to query the configuration information for a specific Windows service.
 In this case, the service you are querying is named "daclsvc."
 Let's break down the information:

 1. **SERVICE_NAME: daclsvc**
    - This is the name of the service.